Modern-Treasury/modern-treasury-openapi/README.md

 # Modern Treasury's OpenAPI Specification

-The [OpenAPI Specification](https://www.openapis.org/) for Modern Treasury's API can be found here.
-Relevant files are included in the `openapi/` folder.
+This is a beta release of the [OpenAPI Specification](https://www.openapis.org/) for Modern Treasury's API.
+Included files are subject to change.
+The OpenAPI specification can be found in the `openapi/` folder.